dieharders/example-mongo-comments/api-server/README.md

 - Stores/Retrieves comments from external MongoDB service (Atlas)
 - Increments a 'like' counter associated with each comment
+- Delete a comment
+- Fetch a single comment
 - Records the internet (UTC) time for each comment upon addition
 - Assigns a random name and avatar (emoji) for each comment added